 CalAmp is committed to maintaining the highest standards of business conduct and corporate governance.
 CalAmp has adopted a code of business conduct and ethics for directors, officers (including CalAmp’s principal executive officer, principal financial officer and controller) and employees, known as the Code of Business Conduct and Ethics.
 CalAmp also has adopted Corporate Governance Guidelines, which, in conjunction with the Certificate of Incorporation, Bylaws and Board Committee Charters, form the framework for governance of CalAmp.
 CalAmp may make changes to its policies and procedures in the future as the Board of Directors deems appropriate in the best interests of the CalAmp, or as required by applicable laws and regulations.

-Jeff Gardner was appointed a director of CalAmp in January 2015.
-He currently serves as the president and CEO of Moni, a home security company.
-He also serves as a director of Ascent Capital Group, Inc., the publicly held parent company of MONI, and Qorvo, Inc., the holding company under which RF Micro Devices, Inc. and TriQuint Semiconductor, Inc. were combined in 2014.
+Jeff Gardner was appointed President and CEO of CalAmp in July 2020, and has been a member of the Board of Directors of the company since January 2015.
+He served as Interim President & CEO from March 25, 2020 until July 2, 2020.
+Previously, he served as the president and CEO of Brinks Home Security.
+He also serves as a director of Qorvo, Inc., the holding company under which RF Micro Devices, Inc. and TriQuint Semiconductor, Inc. were combined in 2014.

 Gardner had been a member of the board of directors of RF Micro Devices, Inc. since 2004.
 In addition, from 2005 until 2015, he was a member of the board of directors of Windstream Holdings, Inc., a leading provider of advanced network communications and technology solutions, including cloud computing and managed services to businesses nationwide.
 From 2005 to 2014, Gardner also served as the president and chief executive officer of Windstream.
 Before joining Windstream, he served as executive vice president and chief financial officer of Alltel Corp.
 Earlier, he held a variety of senior management positions at 360 Communications, which merged with Alltel in 1998.